aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Compile Host based on Linux distribution (such as Ubuntu).
 Generally, there is no need to configure the compilation environment, just make sure that the dependent software has been installed.
 Follow the steps below to compile:

-1. Store the SDK source code in a path that meets the requirements of [SDK source code path](#SDK-Source-Code-Path).
+1. Store the SDK source code in a path that meets the requirements of [BoAT IoT Framework SDK Source Path](#boat-iot-framework-sdk-source-path).
 2. Optional: Put the ABI JSON file of the smart contract to be called in the corresponding directory of \<SDKRoot\>/demo/demo_\<protocol\>/demo_contract (see section 3.3).
 3. In the \<SDKRoot\> directory, execute the following command:
 ````
 $make boatlibs
 ````
 After the compilation is complete, the generated library file is in ./lib.
 The application should include the header files under ./include and link the libraries under ./lib to achieve the function of accessing the blockchain.
-See [Header Files and Libraries](#Header-Files-and-Libraries)chapter.
+See [Header Files and Libraries](#header-files-and-libraries)chapter.

 #### Use Cygwin as The Compilation Environment
 On Windows, the SDK does not support compilation in environments other than Cygwin, nor does it support compilation with compilers other than gcc.